2019 Tory manifesto: Where does it stand under another new prime minister?

 In 2019 the Tories promised not to back fracking “unless the science shows categorically that it can be done safely”.

-Having watched Ms Truss struggle over the issue, it is perhaps unlikely that the next prime minister would want to face a rebellion over fracking just weeks after taking office.
+Having watched Ms Truss struggle over the issue, it is perhaps unlikely that Mr Sunak would want to face a rebellion over fracking just weeks after taking office.

 While there is not necessarily a need for Tory MPs to be granted a vote on the subject, the strength of feeling among backbench MPs was obvious after Labour’s bid to ban fracking caused chaotic scenes in the Commons.